 The university is committed to an expeditious review of the findings following the completion of the data collection and analysis.
 The salary equity study will be completed through several phases:

-- Phase II-Data Analysis and additional data review as necessary (Summer)
+- Phase II-Data analysis and additional data review as necessary (Fall 2018)

-- Phase IV-Office of the Provost Action Plan (Fall)
+- Phase IV-Office of the Provost action plan (Early 2019)

 Faculty Salary Equity Study Work Group